 Upcoming FIPS Congress in 2019 in Argentina

-The next congress will be Bariloche, Argentina from 17-14 September 2019 with large contingents expected from both North and South America.
+The next congress will be in Bariloche, Argentina from 7-14 September 2019.

-When available, Congress information will be circulated to all Australian Patrol Directors with an invitation extended for registration of patroller attendees.
+Congress information is now available and has been circulated to all Australian Patrol Directors with an invitation extended for registration of patroller attendees.

-In line with previous practice, the ASPA Executive is likely to offer a Congress Registration as financial support to enable one or more Australian patrollers to attend the Congress.
-ASPA expects the patroller to make a considerable contribution to the ASPA participation in the Congress.
-After the event the patroller is expected to assist with reporting on the congress back to Australian patrollers.
+In line with previous practice, the ASPA Executive is offering an Early Bird Congress Registration as financial support to enable up to two Australian Patrollers to attend the Congress.
+ASPA expects a selected patroller to make a considerable contribution to the ASPA participation in the Congress.
+After the event the patrollers are expected to assist with reporting on the congress back to Australian patrollers.